cncf-tags/green-reviews-tooling/docs/proposals/proposal-003-report.md

 These metrics are provided by cAdvisor and scraped from the kubelet.

-For the Sustainability metrics we will keep this one:
+For the Sustainability metrics we will store:

 `kepler_container_joules_total`